Falloux Laws: First debates during 1848-1849

 Upset by this measure, in part because the December 1848 decree had given the initiative for the legislative process, concerning organic laws, to the Assembly, the latter nominated a new parliamentary Commission to re-establish its prerogatives following a proposition by the moderate Republican Pascal Duprat.
 This parallel Commission was presided by the Minister of Public Instruction de Vaulabelle and had as secretary the Republican Jules Simon.

 Parliamentary debates focused on Article 9 of the new Constitution concerning education.
 Catholic deputy Charles de Montalembert then described the University's monopoly in the education system as "intellectual communism" and claimed the system was "inferior to that of the Ancien Régime".
 Article 9 proclaimed that "education is free" ("L'enseignement est libre")" while adding that this "freedom of education" was determined by legislation and exercised "under state supervision."
 While authorising private establishments, this article thus ensured that education in general was placed under the watch of the state.
 The extent of the latter would be determined by forthcoming laws.

 On 5 February 1849, Jules Simon presented to the Assembly the draft law, composed of 23 articles.
-However, Odilon Barrot's government claimed that the Constituent Assembly's mandate was coming to an end, and that further proposed laws would have to be examined by the succeeding National Assembly.
+However, Barrot's government claimed that the Constituent Assembly's mandate was coming to an end and that further proposed laws would have to be examined by the succeeding National Assembly.
 Pressed for time, the Constituent Assembly thus decided to examine the most pressing laws.
-Deputy Boubée, a scientist and University lecturer, proposed that the draft education law be one of those scrutinised, but his motion was rejected by 458 votes against 307.
+The deputy Nérée Boubée, a scientist and university lecturer, proposed that the draft education law be one of those scrutinised, but his motion was rejected by 458 votes against 307.